 At Roding we are strongly committed to enabling every child to achieve as highly as possible and we aim to support PP children to make accelerated progress and close the attainment gap.
 We use a variety of ways in which to achieve this, including but not limited to:

-Detailed information on the Policy adopted for PP and the record of how the grant is being used during 2015-2016 can be found in the following documents:
+Detailed information on the strategy adopted for PP, including a record of how the grant was used during 2016-17, and a summary of how we anticipate it will be used for 2017-18 can be found in the following documents:

 The government is allocating £450 million for the academic years 2013-16 to provide new funding for primary school sport.
 The money will go directly to primary schools to spend on improving the quality of sport and PE for all children.
 Each school will receive £8,000 plus an extra £5 per pupil each year for those two years.
 Here at Roding that will mean we receive £12,000 a year.
 Schools must spend the sports funding on improving their provision of PE and sport, but have the freedom to choose how they do this.